ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 6   | Eclipse OpenJ9 VM   | x86_64       | 1.771

 **Note:** Based on the central tendency of the data, the first in the row can be considered the most eco-friendly JVM, while the last in the row consumes the most energy.

-> The Renaissance benchmark suite was excluded from this analysis because it cannot run on the Native Image.

 # How energy consumption correlates with performance